5 Minute Mojo de Ajo (Garlic Sauce)

-The sauce is said to have originated in the Canary Islands and goes great with just about anything you would like to dip into garlic sauce.
+This finger-licking sauce is said to have originated in the Canary Islands and goes great with just about anything you would serve with garlic.

 With bright acidity from lime juice and that spicy pungent garlic flavor, it’s a no brainer why this simple sauce is so popular across the Caribbean.